-CODE

-Sometimes there will be errors in our code that makes our circuits do something other than what we intended.
-In this case, we have to debug our code!
+CODE Sometimes there will be errors in our code that makes our circuits do something other than what we intended.
+If so, we have to debug our code!

 DEBUGGING CODE CAN OFTEN BE A LONG AND FRUSTRATING PROCESS, BUT REST ASSURED, IT'S REALLY SATISFYING WHEN YOU FINALLY FIGURE OUT WHAT'S WRONG AND GET YOUR PROJECTS WORKING!
+0